 - a.
 Performance Requirements: - i.
 The matrix band should be able to maintain its structure and function from the time it is placed in the mouth until the filling procedure is over, up to 1 hour [1]. - 1.
-The device will most likely be single-use, but if sterilizable, it should be capable of performing up to 50 procedures. - ii.
+The device should be single-use. - ii.
 The device should maintain similar mechanical characteristics of existing matrix bands, withstanding loads placed on it during filling. - 1.
 It should still be malleable and able to shape around any tooth. - a.
-Tensile strength of dead-soft steel is 260-340 MPa and the elastic modulus is 200-215 GPa [2]. - iii.
+Tensile strength of dead-soft stainless steel is 260-340 MPa and the elastic modulus is 200-215 GPa [2]. - iii.
 The device should incorporate wedges or another component that effectively separates the approximating teeth being filled. - b.
 Safety: - i.
 The material used to fabricate the matrix band should not cause any irritation to patients (i.e. Nickel) and must be biocompatible. - ii.
 The device must not have any sharp edges or points. - iii.
 The device must come with a safety label to inform users how to properly handle it to ensure safety. - 1.
 It must also come with a safety warning that encourages users to dispose of the device if sterile packaging is tampered or the device is broken. - c.
 Accuracy and Reliability: - i.
-The device thickness should be accurate to a hundredth of a millimeter during manufacture to ensure it remains below 0.05mm, an acceptable interproximal space [3].
+The device thickness should be accurate to a hundredth of a millimeter during manufacture to ensure it remains below 0.0508 mm, an acceptable interproximal space [3].

 - ii.
 The matrix must maintain this thickness and its conformation to the tooth such that there are no abnormalities when the filling is packed and solidified. - d.
 Life in Service: - i.
 The device must maintain the target properties for the duration of the procedure in which it is used.
 For a cavity filling, this is generally within an hour [1].
-Currently, most matrix bands are single-use to ensure sterile conditions. - e.
+After this, it will be disposed of. - e.
 Shelf Life: - i.
 Most current matrix bands are made of stainless steel or natural plastics which have an indefinite shelf life for practical purposes.
 Our device should match this shelf life while kept in the proper packaging. - ii.
 This device should be kept at or near room temperature. - f.
 Operating Environment: - i.
 The human mouth is a variable environment with both physical, chemical and biological factors to consider. - 1.
 This device must maintain its integrity when forced in between teeth which have a Mohs hardness rating of 5 [4].
 It must also be blunt enough to prevent injury of the, potentially compromised, tooth and surrounding gums.
-Operating temperature ranges from room temperature (~20°C) to body temperature (~37°C). - 2.
+Operating temperature ranges from room temperature ( $\sim 20^{\circ}$ C) to body temperature ( $\sim 37^{\circ}$ C). - 2.
 The mouth has a pH with a range of 6.2-7.6.
 There are also a variety of enzymes in the saliva that the device must withstand [5]. - 3.
 The device must be non-toxic to the cells of the body as well as essential bacteria of the mouth and free of common allergens like nickel. - g.
 Ergonomics: - i.
-The new device should be easier and much less time consuming to install, adjust, and use than existing products on the market, like the sectional and circumferential matrix bands. - h.
+The new device should be easier and much less time consuming to install, adjust, and use than existing products on the market, such as the sectional and circumferential matrix bands. - h.
 Size: - i.
 The device should be adjustable and/or scalable to accommodate all sizes of teeth.
 The dimensions of human teeth can vary greatly with type of tooth, sex, age, race, and many other factors.
 On average, maxillary teeth have a crown height of 8.77 mm, ranging from 7.2 mm to 11.2 mm, and mandibular teeth have a crown height of 8.62 mm, ranging from 7.5 mm to 11.0 mm [6].